lindemann-co/lindemann-co.github.io/content/quotes/home.en.md

 >Albert Einstein

 > Any fool can know.
-The point is to understand..
+The point is to understand.
 >
 >Albert Einstein

-> Common sense is what tells us the earth is flat..
+> Common sense is what tells us the earth is flat.
 >
 >Albert Einstein

 > In theory, theory and practice are the same.
-In practice, they are not..
+In practice, they are not.
 >
 >Albert Einstein

-> Je n'aime pas que l'on me prive d'un bon mot.
->
-> Albert Einstein

 > Je le maîtrise suffisamment pour me mettre dans le pétrin mais pas assez pour en sortir.
 >